sadahry/fairseq-tutorial/README.md

-# Fairseq Tutorial VS Code
+# Fairseq Tutorial on VS Code

 A repository to use `fairseq` easily on VSCode.
 https://github.com/facebookresearch/fairseq